BaratiLab/AugLiChem/README.md

 Usage guides are provided in the `examples/` directory and provide useful guides for using both the molecular and crystal sides of the package.
 Make sure to install `jupyter` before working with examples, using `conda install jupyter`.
+After installing the package as described above, the example notebooks can be downloaded separately and run locally.

 ## Authors